 4. Elevations Drawing

 An elevation drawing is drawn from a vertical plane facing directly at the building.
-Those architectural elevation drawings display the exterior of the building from the back, front, and side are the most common types of elevation drawings.
+Architectural elevation drawings that display the exterior of the building from the back, front, and side are the most common types of elevation drawings.
 These architectural house design drawings also display the height of the building and the effects of its elevation on the structure.

 In essence, an elevation drawing is the drawing of the exterior of your building.
 Every elevation drawing has a label indicating which direction it faces on the compass.
 From various angles, there are various views of your elevation.